Managing your study

 Students seeking special consideration may also benefit from a session with a counsellor.
 UTS Counselling can assist with a wide range of personal, relationship, psychological, study and administrative difficulties.

-If you are experiencing difficulty as a result of an ongoing illness or disability, you should seek assistance from the UTS Special Needs Service.
-The Special Needs Service work with a range of staff across the university to address your needs, including Academic Liaison Officers.
+If you are experiencing difficulty as a result of an ongoing illness or disability, you should seek assistance from the UTS Accessibility Service.
+The Accessibility Service work with a range of staff across the university to address your needs, including Academic Liaison Officers.